METEO 3 Lesson 10 Images

 Text description of the data from the Mauna Loa Observatory image.

-The image is a graph showing the increase in atmospheric CO2 levels measured at Mauna Loa Observatory from 1960 to 2020.
-The y-axis represents CO2 levels in parts per million, ranging from 320 to 420.
-The x-axis represents the years, marked at each decade from 1960 to 2020.
-The graph features a red jagged line indicating the annual fluctuation and long-term upward trend in CO2 levels.
-Two logos are present in the bottom right corner.
-The title "Atmospheric CO2 at Mauna Loa Observatory" is placed at the top.
-Additional text near the top left credits Scripps Institution of Oceanography and NOAA Earth System Research Laboratory.
+The image is a graph showing atmospheric carbon dioxide (CO₂) concentrations measured at the Mauna Loa Observatory from 1960 to 2020.
+The vertical axis represents CO₂ levels in parts per million (ppm), ranging from approximately 320 to 420 ppm, while the horizontal axis displays the years, marked at decade intervals from 1960 through 2020.
+A red, jagged line illustrates both the seasonal fluctuations and the long‑term upward trend in CO₂ concentrations, with the overall increase highlighted by a black trend line.
+The graph’s title, “Atmospheric CO₂ at Mauna Loa Observatory,” is displayed at the top.
+Additional text in the upper left credits the Scripps Institution of Oceanography and NOAA’s Earth System Research Laboratory as the data sources.
+Two organizational logos appear in the bottom right corner of the image.

 Credit: Scripps Institution of Oceanography and NOAA Earth System Research Laboratory